Last Updated on August 26, 2023 by Chuck Wilson

 Golf Cart Operation

-Turn the key to the right and current is passed through the black wire to solenoids C and D. When solenoid C has energized it connects Traction Motor Terminal S1 and A2.
-At the same time, solenoid D is energized closing a circuit between Traction Motor Terminal A1 (directed through solenoids 1,2, or 3 depending on what speed is selected) and the positive terminal of the battery.
-This is the same as bridging S1 and A2 together and placing A1 to the positive terminal and S2 to the negative terminal.
-The cart would then move forward.
+When the key is turned to the right, the current passes through the black wire to solenoids C and D. Solenoid C energizes, connecting Traction Motor Terminal S1 and A2.
+Simultaneously, solenoid D energizes, closing a circuit between Traction Motor Terminal A1 (directed through the speed-selected solenoids 1, 2, or 3) and the battery’s positive terminal.
+This action is similar to bridging S1 and A2 and connecting A1 to the positive terminal and S2 to the negative terminal, causing the cart to move forward.

 EZGO Late 1950’s 16 Gauge 36 Volt Battery Wiring Diagram